crazychenz/vinnie.work/website/blog/2022-12-16-nginx-package-caching.md

   curl -vv -O http://localhost/cache/try/debian/archive/...
   ```

 - Notice that our configuration listens on clear text HTTP.
 This was a deliberate decision to avoid certificate management.
 This is deemed OK within a network where you have 100% positive control.
-If you are on a network where the trust of any other use could come into question, HTTPS must be used to maintain a secure state.
+If you are on a network where the trust of any other user could come into question, HTTPS must be used to maintain a secure state.

 - **What about forward proxy caching like squid or Apache?** - Nginx does not come with this functionality built in.
 There are extensions that provide support, but unless you _have to_ use nginx, I would recommend using the best tool for the job, and nginx is not that.